Leave a Message

 Asking the Right Questions During Consultations

 It is also helpful to understand how the agent handles communication.
-Some clients prefer regular updates, while others simply want to hear from their agent when important developments arise.
+Some clients prefer regular updates; others simply want to hear from their agent when important developments arise.
 Clarifying this rhythm early helps both you and the agent maintain a smooth working relationship.
-These conversations reveal whether the agent’s style fits your own preferences and pace.
+These conversations reveal whether the agent's style fits your own preferences and pace.

 Understanding Their Approach to Strategy